andrew/ultimate-awesome/README.md

 - [awesome-climate-change](https://github.com/brandonhimpfen/awesome-climate-change) - A curated list of impactful resources, tools, data, frameworks, and organizations dedicated to understanding and addressing climate change.
 - [awesome-cms](https://github.com/brandonhimpfen/awesome-cms) - A curated list of awesome content management systems (CMS), libraries, tools, platforms, and resources.
 - [awesome-codepen](https://github.com/brandonhimpfen/awesome-codepen) - A curated list of awesome CodePen demos, collections, resources, and inspiration for front-end developers and designers.
+- [awesome-data-analytics](https://github.com/brandonhimpfen/awesome-data-analytics) - A curated list of tools, platforms, frameworks, and learning resources for data analytics.
 - [awesome-data-science](https://github.com/brandonhimpfen/awesome-data-science) - A curated list of tools, libraries, platforms, datasets, workflows, and learning resources for data science.
+- [awesome-drone-laws-by-country](https://github.com/brandonhimpfen/awesome-drone-laws-by-country) - A curated list of resources, databases, and official sources on drone laws, regulations, and UAV/UAS policies around the world.
 - [awesome-drone-photography-cinematography](https://github.com/brandonhimpfen/awesome-drone-photography-cinematography) - A curated list of tools, cameras, tutorials, techniques, regulations, filters, workflows, apps, and resources for drone photography and cinematography.
 - [awesome-github-pages](https://github.com/brandonhimpfen/awesome-github-pages) - A curated list of awesome resources, tools, templates, and tips for using GitHub Pages.
 - [awesome-internet-freedom](https://github.com/brandonhimpfen/awesome-internet-freedom) - A curated list of tools, platforms, organizations, and resources that support free, open, and secure access to the internet.